Raghav0111/Projects/README.md

-# Curretnly building FTP Server..
+# Currently building FTP Server..
 # This repository contains all projects built by Raghav Kaushal.